-As an industry, how carriers, TPAs, PBMs and other vendors of prescription drug coverage handle the RxDC reporting still varies greatly.
+As an industry, how carriers, TPAs, PBM, and other vendors of prescription drug coverage handle RxDC reporting still varies.
+Some of the more common approaches are set forth below:

-- The carrier or TPA may reach out to employers to ask for information about premium splits (employer and employee contributions) see "Calculating Average Monthly Premiums" below.
-They may also request the employer to furnish other data required for the D1 file at the same time.
-For employers that offer a fully insured plan where all prescription drug coverage is handled by the carrier, once this information is provided to the carrier, the carrier will generally handle the RxDC reporting.
-However, if the employer fails to timely respond, the employer may have to file a P2 and D1 file for the group health plan. - We have also seen a few carriers and TPAs decide they will file only fields D2-D8, but not the D1, in which case the employer is responsible for submitting the P2 and D1 files on its own.

-For employers using vendors that will not handle the RxDC reporting (only help provide data), or for employers that use multiple unrelated vendors to provide prescription drugs coverage (e.g., separate TPAs and PBMs, or carve-out drug coverage or stand-alone telehealth), the employer may have to take a more significant role in determining which vendors are reporting which files, and perhaps even consolidating information and submitting more of the files itself.
+- There is some information in the RxDC reporting that the carrier or TPA may not have, so the carrier or TPA may reach out to employers to ask for information about premium splits (employer and employee contributions) see "Calculating Average Monthly Premiums" below as well as other data required for the D1 file.
+Once this information is provided, the carrier or TPA may handle the entirety of a group health plan's RxDC reporting.
+However, if the employer fails to timely respond with the requested data, the employer may have to file a P2 and D1 file on their own. - A few carriers and TPAs may decide they will file only D2-D8 information, but not the D1, in which case the employer is responsible for submitting the P2 and D1 files. - For employers using vendors that will not handle the RxDC reporting (only help provide date), or for employers that use multiple unrelated vendors to provide prescription drug coverage (e.g., separate TPAs and PBMs, or carve-oy drug coverage), the employer may have to take a more significant role in determining which vendors are reporting which files, and perhaps even consolidating information and submitting more of the files on their own.